hyunsun/sona-setup/README.md

 # push network config
 $ curl --user onos:rocks -X POST -H "Content-Type: application/json" http://onos_ip:8181/onos/v1/network/configuration/ -d @sona.json
 ```
 Check the nodes states are `COMPLETE`.
 Use `openstack-node-check` command for more detailed states of the node.
-Pushing network configuration triggers reinitialize the nodes.
+Pushing network configuration triggers reinitialization of the nodes.
 It's no harm to reinitialize COMPLETE state node.
 If you want to reinitialize a particular compute node, use `openstack-node-init` command with hostname.
 ```
 onos> openstack-nodes
 hostname=compute-01, type=COMPUTE, managementIp=10.203.25.244, dataIp=10.134.34.222, intBridge=of:00000000000000a1, routerBridge=Optional.empty init=COMPLETE